LauraEllingson/m1-hw1-Ellingson-Laura/README.md

 ## About Me ##
  I'm an artist, designer, photographer and UF student.
 I enjoy spending time with my children, gardening and learning new things.
 ## Past Coding Experience ##
 I have minimum coding experience.
-I took a web design course a few years ago, but I don't remeber much of it.
+I took a web design course a few years ago, but I don't remember much of it.
 The most coding I've done was as a teenager customizing my myspace profile.
 Yes, I'm that old.
 ## Career Goals ##

     1. Become a UX designer.